Albertsons Stadium: Blue artificial turf

 The unique blue turf has spawned several myths.
-The most prevalent is that the NCAA subsequently banned playing surface colors other than green, but allowed Albertsons Stadium's field to remain blue under a grandfather clause.
+The most prevalent is that the NCAA subsequently banned playing surface colors other than green but allowed Albertsons Stadium's field to remain blue under a grandfather clause.
 In reality, the NCAA has never adopted such a rule.
-Any school may color its playing surface (or any part of the surface, such as the end zones) any color it wishes.
-Indeed, since 1986 other schools have non-green football fields including the University of New Haven (blue) and Eastern Washington University (red).
-On April 1, 2011, the University of Central Arkansas announced it would install a purple and grey striped field to Estes Stadium.
-In 2012, Lindenwood University in Belleville, Illinois, played their first football season, on a home field with alternating maroon and gray stripes.
-The blue turf at Boise State remained the only non-traditionally colored field used by a Division I FBS program until June 2014, when Eastern Michigan announced it would install a gray FieldTurf surface at Rynearson Stadium in time for the 2014 season.
+Any school may color its playing surface (or any part of the surface, such as the end zones) any color that it wishes.
+Since 1986, other schools have installed non-green football fields, including the University of New Haven (blue) and Eastern Washington University (red).
+On April 1, 2011, the University of Central Arkansas announced that it would install a purple-and-grey striped field for Estes Stadium.
+In 2012, Lindenwood University in Belleville, Illinois played its first football season on a home field with alternating maroon-and-gray stripes.
+The blue turf at Boise State remained the only non-green field used by a Division I FBS program until June 2014, when Eastern Michigan announced that it would install a gray FieldTurf surface at Rynearson Stadium in time for the 2014 season.

 Another myth is that, mistaking the blue field for a large body of water, birds have flown into the blue turf and to their deaths.
 Although Bronco head coach Chris Petersen claimed to have found a dead duck on the field in 2007, the origin of the duck on the field has never been confirmed.

 BSU's blue turf has become such a highly visible icon for the Broncos that BSU obtained a U.S. trademark registration for a blue athletics field in November 2009.
 In 2010, this trademark was extended to any non-green field.